stonebranch-marketplace/ut-azure-blobstorage-copy-file-to-container-linux/README.md

 # 4.1 Software Requirements

-**Universal Task name:** ut-azure-blobstorage-copy-file-to-containe-linux **Related UAC XML Files for template and task:** Github repository **Software used:**
+**Universal Task name:** ut-azure-blobstorage-copy-file-to-containe-linux

+**Related UAC XML Files for template and task:** Github repository

+**Software used:**

 For the set-up you need:

 1. Python 2.7.x (or 3.6.x) for Linux installed on a server where a Universal Agent is installed.
 2. For Python the following modules are required:
 	- Re, to support regular expression matching operations
 	- glob, to find Unix pathnames matching a specified pattern
 	- os, to support operating system dependent commands
 	- sys, for output re-direct processing
 	- datetime, date and time stamps for messages
 	- logging, to provide logging capabilities for debug, info etc.
 	- argparse, to allow testing of the Universal TPL. script on the command line
 	- azure-storage-blob, The Azure libraries for Python to use Azure services and manage Azure resources
-      -  azure-storage-logging, provide enhanced logging for Azure storage services
+	- azure-storage-logging, provide enhanced logging for Azure storage services.
 Note: Only the module azure-storage-blob and azure-storage-logging need to be added to python 3.6.x. e.g. using pip.
 	- pip install azure-storage-blob
 	- pip install azure-storage-logging
 3. Universal Controller 6.4.5.x or higher
 4. Universal Agent 6.4.2.2 or higher installed on a Linux Server
 5. An Azure account to try it out

 # 4.2	Installation Steps
 The following describes the installation steps: